MacFJA/LexerExpression/README.md

 The RPN solver allow you to solve a RPN expression (a list of Doctrine Lexer token).
 It support Operator/Function with any arity.

+## The AST Tree builder

+The AST Tree builder can transform the RPN expression (a list of Doctrine Lexer token) into an AST Tree.
+The tree root is a node, the last(final) node (in the **What is Shunting Yard algorithm**, it's the `*` operator).
+This root node is composed of values (leafs of a tree) and nodes (branches).

 ### Limitation

 The Solver can not solver function with variable arity (or optional parameters)